mstwutao/Park-research-group/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
-        content: Take a look at what we're working on...
-        align: center
-        background:
-          image:
-            filename: Genome-2.png
-            filters:
-              brightness: 0.7
-          position: right
-          color: '#666'
       - title: Campus
         content: 'Aerial shot of the Missouri S&T campus in fall'
         align: left